Micro-Dosing Strength Training

 Micro-Dosing Strength Training for Tennis

-Originating from Premier League soccer, micro-dosing strength training is a modern approach where athletes perform small, frequent doses of strength exercises rather than traditional long or intense lifting sessions.
-Initially developed to help soccer players maintain explosiveness, endurance, and injury resilience amid congested match schedules, this strategy has found a natural application in tennis, where players also face high match volumes, limited recovery time, and the need for sustained physical performance.
-By optimizing strength gains while minimizing fatigue and injury risk, micro-dosing ensures that tennis players remain powerful, agile, and match-ready throughout the season.
+Originating from Premier League soccer, micro-dosing strength training is a modern approach where athletes perform small, frequent doses of strength work rather than long or intense lifting sessions.
+Initially designed to help soccer players maintain explosiveness and endurance amid congested match schedules, this method translates naturally to tennis.

 Why Micro-Dosing Works for Tennis Players

-• Explosive power (for serves, groundstrokes, and sprinting)
+• Explosive Power – serves, groundstrokes, sprinting

-• Endurance (for long matches and tournaments)
+• Endurance – for long matches and tournaments

-• Agility & balance (for lateral and multi-directional movement)
+• Agility & Balance – for lateral and multidirectional movement

 How Micro-Dosing Strength Training Applies to Tennis